Accommodation for people granted international protection

 State.
 This accommodation may be in a reception centre, a bed and breakfast, a

 If you have been granted international protection (refugee status or subsidiary protection) or permission to remain and you have been living in a direct provision accommodation centre, you will have to leave that centre and move into other accommodation.
-This may be in social housing or in private rented accommodation.
-You can now move to live in any part of the State that you wish.
+Most centres allow people to stay after they get their status because it is difficult to find housing.

 Local authorities are the main providers of social housing for people who cannot afford to pay for private rented accommodation or buy their own homes.
 Local authority housing is allocated according to eligibility and need.
 Rents are based on the household’s ability to pay.
 Housing associations and housing co-operatives also provide social housing.

 To apply for social housing you must register at the office of your local authority to go on the waiting list for housing.
 The local authorities have a number of housing options depending on your income level and housing need.

 If you do not qualify for social housing supports, you can look for private rented accommodation, which you will have to find and pay for yourself.

-If you find yourself homeless or you think you may lose your home, you should generally contact your local authority to access accommodation.
+If you become homeless or you think you may lose your home, you should contact your local authority to access accommodation.
 Our document on agencies that provide services for homeless people gives details of where to apply for the various supports.

-If you have sufficient finance and a regular income, you can apply for a
+If you have enough finance and a regular income, you can apply for a